It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 OFFICERS, DUETS, SMALL, MEDIUM & LARGE ENSEMBLES and SOLOS.

-Winners will be selected in each age category, provided there are at
+Solo winners will be selected in each age category, provided there are at

 least 5 participants in each.